 The RICE are not equipped with add-on emission control devices.
 The AFR controller maintains efficient fuel combustion, which minimizes air pollutant emissions.
-Exhaust gas is exhausted directly to atmosphere through a noise muffler and vertical exhaust stack.
+Exhaust gas is exhausted directly to atmosphere through noise mufflers and vertical exhaust stacks.

 3.3 Sampling Locations